sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ## I swear this is going to work.

-Making and writing my first wiring diagram was not particularly difficult, but it took a lot of time.
-The way I see it, the time doing research and headache on the computer is time exponentially saved when troubleshooting anything in the car.
+Making and writing my first wiring diagram was straightforward but time-consuming.
+WEEKS GONE.
+But, as I see it, the time spent researching and headaches on the computer is exponentially saved when troubleshooting anything in the car.
 With something written down and documented, it's clear as day where the potential problems are.
 That covers just about everything on the ECU side!
-I'll be making changes retroactively as I run into issues during actual installation, but the theoretical portion is at least solved.
-Next post, I'll be working out the fuel system.
+I'll make changes retroactively as I run into issues during installation, but the theoretical portion is at least solved.
+In my next post, I'll be working out the fuel system.